Cotton & Woven Cotton Rugs

 It’s all about leather and wood furniture paired with bold patterns and classic colours.

 Homes with a warm and eclectic atmosphere might love our Victoria Vintage Cotton Rug, boasting a traditional pattern and a gorgeous mix of deep blues, maroons, and natural hues.
-Paired with vintage furniture, mismatched picture frames and pops of colour, a vintage-style rug like the Victoria can create a beautifully cosy living room or entertaining space.
+Paired with vintage furniture, mismatched picture frames and pops of colour, a vintage-style rug like the Victoria can create a beautifully cosy living room or entertaining area.

 Our modern and contemporary cotton rugs are designed with fashion-forward homes in mind, with bold designs, on-trend colours and unique patterns, perfect for adding a touch of individuality to your space.

 For homes with a more artistic vibe, you might like our Marteen Modern Monet Rug, featuring the messy painting style of impressionist artists from the 1800s.
-Available in red, blue, yellow, and natural tan, these cotton rugs look perfect matched with wicker or bamboo furniture.
+Available in red, blue, yellow, and natural tan, these cotton floor rugs look perfect matched with wicker or bamboo furniture.

 Hamptons or Beach House